 Aircraft arrival flows, especially hub and spoke or congested flows, represent a flow of materials problem, i.e., an interdependent logistics problem.
-And, as any production manager knows, in any interdependent material flow problem, having the right part in the right place at the right time is critical to the operation's efficiency, profitability, and success.
+And, as any production manager knows, in any interdependent material flow problem, having the right part in the right place at the right time is critical to the operation's efficiency, profitability and success.
 The system can easily collapse if even one element is overlooked.

-Further, to achieve operational excellence, one must start with a different perspective of aircraft arrival congestion.
-For example, we must view the aircraft arrival process as a geographically dispersed, interdependent logistics process.
+Further, to achieve Operational Excellence, one must start with a different perspective of aircraft arrival congestion.
+For example, we must view the aircraft arrival process as a geographically dispersed, interdependent logistics process something only BBFM solution can manage efficiently.

 Ensuring each element hits its optimal target every time requires a system-oriented process that actively manages the elements in real time from a system perspective.
-This process must not only determine a more optimal arrival time for each aircraft schedule, connections, gate availability, crew legality, etc., it must coordinate this arrival time with ATC to ensure equitable access of runway capacity, departures, weather, etc.

-My points are simple:
+This process must not only determine a more optimal arrival time for each aircraft based on the schedule, connections, gate availability, crew legality, etc., it must coordinate this arrival time with ATC to ensure equitable access for runway capacity, departures, weather, etc. My points are simple.

-- With the right vision and leadership, airlines can quickly and dramatically improve quality and profits while reducing delays. - Airspace/airport congestion is mostly a symptom of an unmanaged, highly random aircraft flow and the decades-old, linear, nose-to-tail, localized sequencing process. - While ATC must partner with airlines to implement BBFM, ATC by itself cannot significantly improve airline delays and wasted airspace.
+- > With the right vision and leadership, airlines can quickly and dramatically improve quality and profits while reducing delays. - Airspace/airport congestion is mostly a symptom of an unmanaged, highly random aircraft flow and the decade's old, linear, nose-to-tail, localized sequencing process. - > While ATC must partner with airlines to implement BBFM, ATC by itself cannot significantly improve airline delays and wasted airspace.